rajkumar-surnar/Automation-Shell-Script/README.md

 # Automation-Shell-Script
-Shell script for different type of Environment
+Shell script for different type of Environment/Stack